ad-si/RosettaGit/content/tasks/gray_code.md

 tags = ["binary"]
 +++

 Gray code is a form of binary encoding where transitions between consecutive numbers differ by only one bit.
 This is a useful encoding for reducing hardware data hazards with values that change rapidly and/or connect to slower hardware as inputs.
-It is also useful for generating inputs for [[wp:Karnaugh map|Karnaugh maps]] in order from left to right or top to bottom.
+It is also useful for generating inputs for [Karnaugh maps] in order from left to right or top to bottom.

-Create functions to encode a number to and decode a number from Gray code.

-Display the normal binary representations, Gray code representations, and decoded Gray code values for all 5-bit binary numbers (0-31 inclusive, leading 0's not necessary).

 There are many possible Gray codes.
 The following encodes what is called "binary reflected Gray code."